franckEinstein90/second-brain/typescript.md

-Integrating TypeScript into a Node.js project involves several steps to enable you to write and compile TypeScript code that runs on the Node.js runtime.
-Here's a step-by-step guide:
+# Integrating typescript in a Node.js Project

-# Initialize Your Node.js Project
+## Step One: Initialize Your Node.js Project
 If you haven't already, create a new Node.js project by setting up a package.json file.
 You can do this by running

 ```